Swofty-Developments/Swofty-Developments/README.md

 Hey!
 I'm [Swofty](https://github.com/Swofty-Developments), an avid Java / C++ programmer with tons of real-world experience.
 Although most knowledgeable in Java and C++ I am also familiar with PHP, Python, JS, Ruby, and C#.

-I own the [Atlas Network](https://discord.gg/paper) (9k [discord](https://discord.gg/paper) members), where I manage and code alongside a development team of 8 - We have had over 150 thousand unique players log in and our codebase contains over 1 million LOC.
-I am also a former developer on [Hyperlands](https://discord.gg/hyperlands) (30k [discord](https://discord.gg/hyperlands) members), which was the second [biggest non-featured](https://stats.hyperlandsmc.net/) MCPE server on the market.
+I owned the former [Atlas Network](https://discord.swofty.net) (9k [discord](https://discord.swofty.net) members), where I managed and code alongside a development team of 8 - We have had over 150 thousand unique players log in and our codebase contains over 1 million LOC.
+Nowadays I'm a part of the Open Source community alongside studying at Monash University!
+Check out my pinned repositories below to see what I've been up to.

 <br />